Who we are...

 The central idea of our business is to develop the use of technology to improve, but not replace, ‘human eye’ proofreading: Computer-Assisted Proofreading (CAP).
 This software – unique to us – is designed to overcome the shortcomings of traditional proofreading practices, as well as to drastically reduce the donkey work.
 Our aim is not only to deliver projects to the highest possible standards, but also to streamline, accelerate and economise the whole process.
 Such advantages can only be achieved with technology.
 As a result, ProofProfessor is excited to be pioneering editorial and proofreading solutions in a service sector that is, in our view, both old-fashioned and acutely overpriced, and rapidly changing towards self-publishing.

-We have worked on over 28 million words, some 560 titles, from modern horror fiction to primary hyperaldosteronism in cats to The X Factor, and is pleased to have clients as far afield as New York, Dubai, Zürich and London.
+We have worked on over 32 million words – some 600 titles – from modern horror fiction to primary hyperaldosteronism in cats to The X Factor, and are pleased to have clients as far afield as New York, Dubai, Zürich and London.

 Matt is a member of English PEN, listens to The Necks, and collects comedy books.
 Alex enjoys 1960s films noirs, speaks German, and plays the bass guitar.